-iii) Rules and systems for proper management of risk and loss
+iii)Rules and systems for proper management of risk and loss

-- Based on Global Risk Management Policy, the Company carries out activities on a comprehensive, group wide basis.
-In order to respond to changes in its business environment, the Company has set up a department in charge of risk management that carries out annual interviews of corporate officers, carefully assessing various potential risks and revising the Company's "risk map" in line with impact, frequency and control level.
-The Risk Management Committee makes decisions on risk issues that must be handled at the corporate level and designate "risk owners" to manage the risks.
+- •Based on Global Risk Management Policy, the Company carries out activities on a comprehensive, group wide basis.
+In order to respond to changes in its business environment, the Company has reviewed the risk management process and has set up a department in charge of risk management that carries out annual interviews of corporate officers and each function by department in charge of risk management, carefully assessing various potential risks and revising the Company's "risk map" in line with by evaluating impact, likelihood and control level quantitatively and qualitatively.
+The Corporate Risk Management Committee chaired by CEO makes decisions on risk issues that must be handled at the corporate level and designate "risk owners" to manage the risks.
 Under the leadership of these owners, the Company designs appropriate countermeasures.
-The Risk Management Committee was held three times in the fiscal year. - The group companies in Japan and overseas are strengthening communication in order to share basic processes and tools for risk management, as well as related information, throughout the group.
+The Risk Management Committee was held two times in the fiscal year. - The group companies in Japan and overseas are strengthening communication in order to share basic processes and tools for risk management, as well as related information, throughout the group.

-iv) Systems to ensure accurate records and the retention of information of directors' execution of business
+iv)Systems to ensure accurate records and the retention of information of directors' execution of business